-Assessment by the Registrar's Office of a student's work experience or learning outside of the traditional post-secondary system that can receive academic credit for a course or toward completion of a JIBC Program.
+Assessment by the Registrar's Office of a student's work experience or learning outside of the traditional post-secondary system.
+A positive result can allow a student to receive academic credit for a course, or toward completion of a JIBC Program.

 A collection of courses that usually leads to a credential.

-A course that is available only to students that have been accepted into a JIBC Program (ex.
-Law Enforcement Studies Diploma, Fire Fighting Technologies Certificate, Primary Care Paramedic Certificate).
+A course that is available only to students that have been accepted into a JIBC Program (eg. Law Enforcement Studies Diploma, Fire Fighting Technologies Certificate, Primary Care Paramedic Certificate).

-Registration is the process of signing up for courses.
+Registration is the process of signing up for a course or courses.

 A term used in the JIBC Course Catalogue to identify upcoming classes of a specific course, which includes important details such as course dates, class times, and location.